SwyserCo/TheScout/prd.md

 ---

 ### Instructions for Copilot:
-1. Always refer to **this master document** for all architectural principles, pin numbers, I2C addresses, and MQTT broker details.
+1. Always refer to **this master document** for all architectural principles, hardware specifications, and the development roadmap.
 2. Tackle the development roadmap **one phase at a time**, using the specific PRD file for each phase to guide code generation.
 3. Do not proceed to the next phase until the requirements for the current phase are met and verified.